B-GAP: Behavior-Rich Simulation and Navigation for Autonomous Driving: Related Work

 \subsection{Navigation Algorithms}

 There is extensive work on navigation and planning algorithms in robotics and autonomous driving.
-At a broad level, they can be classified techniques for vehicle control~\cite{de1998feedback}, motion planning, and end-to-end learning-based methods.
-Vehicular control methods rely on a very accurate model of the vehicle, which needs to be known apriori for navigation at high speeds or during complex maneuvers.
-Motion planning methods are either lattice-based~\cite{ferguson2008motion}, probabilistic search-based~\cite{lavalle2001randomized}, or use non-linear control optimization~\cite{liniger2015optimization}.
-Recently many learning-based techniques have been proposed~\cite{jiapan1,jiapan2018crowdmove,jiapan2018fully,everett2018motion,everett2017socially, cri-alahi,wolinski2014parameter}.
+At a broad level, they can be classified as techniques for vehicle control~\cite{de1998feedback}, techniques for motion planning, and end-to-end learning-based methods.
+Vehicular control methods rely on a very accurate model of the vehicle, which needs to be known a priori for navigating at high speeds or during complex maneuvers.
+Motion planning methods are either algebraic or probabilistic search-based~\cite{lavalle2001randomized} or use non-linear control optimization~\cite{liniger2015optimization}.
+Recently, many learning-based techniques have been proposed~\cite{corr2020,everett2017socially, cri-alahi}.
 These include reinforcement learning algorithms that aim to find an optimal policy that directly maps the sensor measurements to control commands such as velocity or acceleration and steering angle.
-Optimal policies for navigation can be learned with suitable rewards for collision handling, lane-changing, and following traffic rules and regulations.
+Optimal policies for navigation can be learned with suitable rewards for collision handling, lane changing, and traffic rule and regulation adherence.
 However, the learned policies may not consider the behavior of other road entities or traffic entities.
-Some methods~\cite{everett2018motion,everett2017socially} use a linear constant velocity model that assumes that road-agents move mostly in straight lines with fixed velocities.
-Other methods use deep learning-based trajectory prediction models to predict the future state~\cite{cri-alahi}.
+Some methods~\cite{everett2017socially} use a linear constant velocity model that assumes that road-agents move mostly in straight lines with fixed velocities.
+Other methods use deep learning-based trajectory prediction models to predict the future state~\cite{cri-alahi, chandra2019traphic, chandra2019robusttp}.
 However, the noisy inputs obtained from this model degrade the accuracy of the navigation method~\cite{goodfellow2014explaining}.
 Our behavior-based formulation can be integrated with most of these methods.